blues/app-accelerators/76-untethered-trailer-chassis-fleet-tracker/README.md

 Three Mojo trace signatures to recognize:

-- **Healthy (parked, cellular available):** a near-continuous quiescent floor (the measured Starnote board draw — use this run to establish the value), a brief ~2 s blip every 5 minutes (motion check + Swan wake), and one 10–30 s cellular burst at ~200 mA every 2 hours at normal battery.
+- **Healthy (parked, cellular available):** a near-continuous quiescent floor (the measured Starnote board draw, use this run to establish the value), a brief ~2 seconds blip every 5 minutes (motion check + Swan wake), and one 10–30 seconds cellular burst at ~200 mA every 2 hours at normal battery.
-- **Satellite fallback session:** a 15–30 s burst at ~300–500 mA with a short high peak — this is the Iridium SBD exchange.
+- **Satellite fallback session:** a 15–30 seconds burst at ~300–500 mA with a short high peak — this is the Iridium SBD exchange.
 Expect this when cellular has failed and the Notecard routes through the Starnote.
 - **Stuck awake:** continuous current well above the quiescent floor means `NotePayloadSaveAndSleep` is not driving the Swan into deep sleep.
 Check that the Swan ATTN wiring on the Notecarrier XI is intact and watch serial output for `[sleep]` lines.

 **Functional test without a real trailer.** To verify the departure/arrival state machine without driving anywhere: shake or tap the Notecarrier gently to trigger accelerometer motion events.
 The Notecard accumulates events in 60-second buckets, but the host only wakes to query `card.motion` on the `parked_check_mins` cadence (default 5 minutes).
 After shaking, wait up to **`parked_check_mins` + 60 seconds + cellular sync time** (roughly 6–7 minutes at defaults) before expecting a `trailer_event.qo` with `type:1` in Notehub.
 To speed up bench testing, temporarily lower `parked_check_mins` to `1` via a Notehub environment variable — then the motion check fires within about 90 seconds of the shake.

 For the arrival event, note the **asymmetric detection latency**: once the tracker transitions to STATE_MOVING, it sleeps for `moving_ping_secs` (default 15 minutes) between wakes.
-Departure detection is bounded by `parked_check_mins` (5 min default), while arrival detection is bounded by `moving_ping_mins` (15 min default).
+Departure detection is bounded by `parked_check_mins` (5 minutes default), while arrival detection is bounded by `moving_ping_mins` (15 minutes default).
 To see a `type:2` note after letting the unit sit still, wait up to **`moving_ping_mins` + sync time** (roughly 16–17 minutes at defaults).

 ---